Policy and Procedure Name:

 documentation or when work item(s) has expired with no response.

-staff shall review the injured workers or claimants’ medical evidence and staff
+staff shall review the IWs or claimants’ medical evidence and staff the next

-the next course of action with the supervisor and BWC attorney, which may be
+course of action with the supervisor and BWC attorney, which may be one of the

 a.
 Evidence